International students in the United States: History

-After the pandemic

 International education in the United States dates back to the late 19th and early 20th centuries.
 Following World War II, U.S. policies, such as the Fulbright Program established in 1946, expanded educational exchanges as a diplomatic tool to foster cross-cultural understanding and cooperation.
 The growth of international students in the U.S. accelerated through the latter half of the 20th century as globalization increased and U.S. universities became prominent in fields like science, technology, and business.
 According to the Institute of International Education, by 1950, there were around 26,000 international students in the U.S., a number that would rise substantially in subsequent decades as the U.S. strengthened its role in global education.

 Due to COVID-19 and the restrictions, there was a significant drop of 72% for new international students enrolling to schools in US compared to 2019.

 Economic Impact of International Students in the U.S.

 International students play a crucial role in the U.S. economy through their significant financial contributions.
 Historically, international students have been instrumental in supporting the growth of U.S. higher education and the broader economy.
 In the 2022–2023 academic year, international students contributed over $40 billion to the U.S. economy, primarily through tuition payments and living expenses.
 This contribution marked a notable recovery from the pandemic-related decline, reflecting the economic importance of maintaining robust international student enrollment.